Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 # add to your .profile or similar
 export DYLD_FALLBACK_LIBRARY_PATH="$HOME/Downloads/juicysfplugin/lib:$DYLD_FALLBACK_LIBRARY_PATH"
 ```

+This isn't very deterministic though.
+Our bundled libraries would only be used as a last resort.

+More prescriptive is to use `DYLD_INSERT_LIBRARIES`.
+This has higher precedence; the bundled libraries are checked as a _first_ resort.

 <!--
 ### Fix the install name of the dependency before you link to it